cs444-epfl/cs444/project.md

 - Poke interaction
 - Socket interaction

-Each feature should represent a meaningful part of your gameplay.
-However, they don't all need to be active simultaneously.
-For instance, you can allow players to toggle between continuous move and teleportation modes.
+Each feature should be available in the project.
+However, they don't all have to be an integral part of the game nor included simultaneously inside the game.
+For instance, you can allow players to toggle between interactions such as choosing continuous or teleportation movement in a hub/tutorial space before starting the game.

 **Feedback Requirement**: Include comprehensive feedback (visual, audio, or haptic) for each interaction.
 Interactions should be intuitive and pleasant for the user.